daggerhart/taxonomy-term-image/README.md

 # Taxonomy Term Image

 An example plugin for adding an image upload field to taxonomy term edit pages in WordPress 4.4 using the new taxonomy term meta data.
+This example IS NOT compatible with any version of WordPress lower than 4.4, it is meant to be used as an example only.

 ### How to use within a theme or plugin: